khueue/prolongo/README.md

 ## Future

- * Move BSON to separate repository (it is not inherent to MongoDB).
+ * Move BSON to separate repository (BSON is not inherent to MongoDB).
+ * Improve compatibility between Prologs.

 ## Links